Niamh2106/Music_player/README.md

   audio device, therefore the program will not run.
 * Only .png images can be used for the song image.
 * Only .mp3 songs can be played.
+* **You cannot select a song by clicking it in the playlist, songs are played in the order they were added to the playlist.**